 Charge the batches into central or truck mixers so that part of the mixing water enters ahead of the cement and aggregates.
-Uniform.
-The total water of each batch first quarter of the mixing period.
-Compartment drums, the Engineer will consider the time required to transfer material between compartments mixing time.
+The flow of water shall be uniform.
+The total water of each batch shall be in the mixer by the end of the first quarter of the mixing period.
+When using mixers having multiple compartment drums, the Engineer will consider the time required to transfer material between compartments mixing time.
 The speed at which the drum shall rotate shall be as designated by the manufacturer.
 If such mixing does not provide concrete of uniform and smooth texture, perform additional revolutions at the same speed until each batch of concrete is thoroughly mixed.
 The Engineer will consider the mixing time from the time cement, aggregates, and 60% of the water are in the drum.
 Concrete mixed in each batch shall not exceed the manufacturer's guaranteed capacity.
-The Engineer will consider the guaranteed capacity.
+The Engineer will consider the guaranteed capacity of a mixer to be the manufacturer's rated capacity.